gardener/gardener/docs/concepts/resource-manager.md

 Each Kubernetes resources has different notion for being healthy.
 For example, a Deployment is considered healthy if the controller observed its current revision and if the number of updated replicas is equal to the number of replicas.

-The following `status.conditions` section describes a healthy ManagedResource:
+The following `status.conditions` section describes a healthy `ManagedResource`:

 ```yaml
 conditions: